monash-human-power/MHP-website/src/markdown/about.md

       is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
 We hope to inspire a passion for STEM and sustainability in your students.
-We also run workshops for schools competing in the Victorian HPV Super Series and help to facilitate wind tunnel testing of their vehicles.
+We also run workshops for schools competing in the Victorian HPV Super Series.
     image: ../images/outreach2.png
     id: outreach
     buttonText: Learn More